 Images entered in the Wedding category must be made on the day that the ceremony was performed.

-All other bridal images not created on the wedding day will need to be entered in another category such as Bride and Groom Together: Non Wedding Day or Bride or Groom Alone: Non Wedding Day, both of which are found in the Creative division.
+All other bridal images not created on the wedding day will need to be entered in another category such as Bride and Groom Together: Non Wedding Day or Bride or Groom Alone: Non Wedding Day

 The photographer or photographers must have been officially commissioned by the subjects to record their event.